rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 The permanent collection files document the history of a collection including, solicitation, acquisition, processing, and later communications with the donor.
 They will contain transfer paperwork such as deeds of gift or sale and supporting documentation such as invoices, donor correspondence, paper inventories, and other items that help the Rose Library manage and administer the collection.

 When we receive a new collection, the staff member accessioning the material is responsible for creating the collection file and adding collection documentation to the newly created file.
-Some of this documentation should be transferred to the archivist from the Accessioning Archivist while others can be printed from Box.
-The [collection file’s label](<https://emory.box.com/s/44zvlovvklb77d58kz8w50u5pgkdn5b8>) should include the main entry and the manuscript number.
+Some of this documentation should be transferred to the archivist from the Accessioning Archivist while others can be printed from OneDrive/SharePoint.
+The [collection file’s label](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Labels/Collection%20File%20Folder%20Labels.doc?d=w77a10adb8c2d4fa797bc64adef3a20ef&csf=1&web=1&e=vVH3VP> "https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Collection%20Processing/Collection%20Processing%20Templates/Labels/Collection%20File%20Folder%20Labels.doc?d=w77a10adb8c2d4fa797bc64adef3a20ef&csf=1&web=1&e=vVH3VP") should include the main entry and the manuscript number.
 The files are stored alphabetically by main entry.

 If you pull a collection file from the cabinet for longer than a business day, you must fill out an “out” card with the collection title, your name, and the date.
 When you return the file, remove the out card and add the date you returned it.
 One might pull a file while accessioning an addition, processing a collection, or to assist a researcher.
 Much of the information contained in the collection file is sensitive, and the files are considered confidential.
 Biographical information, restrictions, rights information, summary collection histories, and inventories may be shared with students and researchers if appropriate.

 ### 2.3.5.1 Electronic CL-2 File (Vital Docs Folder)

-There are legacy [electronic CL-2 files](<https://emory.box.com/s/x0pxqe6ugysh30794qns4e3n1v5i20qp>) available on Box.
-These files are no longer maintained since acquisitions paperwork pertaining to new accessions is already maintained on Box and can serve as the electronic record.
-Once material is accessioned, archivists leave a Box comment on the acquisitions paperwork for the material and include (1) the accession number, (2) the date accessioned, and (3) the collections to which material was added or the new collection information, if a new collection was created.
+There are legacy [electronic CL-2 files](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/CL-2%20Permanent%20Manuscript%20Collection%20Files?csf=1&web=1&e=wQoUaX> "https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/CL-2%20Permanent%20Manuscript%20Collection%20Files?csf=1&web=1&e=wQoUaX") available on OneDrive/SharePoint.
+These files are no longer maintained since acquisitions paperwork pertaining to new accessions is already maintained on OneDrive and can serve as the electronic record.
+Once material is accessioned, the connection between the paperwork, the accession record, and the collection will be clear in ArchiveSpace.
 From FY19 forward, please refer to ArchivesSpace, the physical CL-2 file, and/or the electronic acquisitions paperwork for information concerning the history of collections.

 ### 2.3.6 Accessioning Checklist